JiWoongCho1/hello-computervision/computer_vision/Classification/BAM/README.md

 #### Channel attention branch

-As each channel contains a specific feature response, they exploit the inter-channel relationshup in the channel branch.
+As each channel contains a specific feature response, they exploit the inter-channel relationship in the channel branch.
 To aggregate the feature map in each channel, they take global average pooling on the feature map and produce a channel vector(C x 1 x 1).
 This vector softly encodes global information in each channel.
 To estimate attention across channels form the channel vector, they use a multi layer perceptron with one hidden layer.

 #### Spatial attention branch